-I hold a Senior Psychologist role in the NHS alongside my private work, which helps me to stay at the forefront of clinical practice.
-My depth of experience means that I am able to practice in a flexible way that works for you in order to help you reach your goals, and I offer a free telephone consultation in the first instance to start this process.
+My depth of experience – including having held a Senior Psychologist role in the NHS – means that I am able to practice in a flexible way that works for you in order to help you reach your goals.

 I hold the protected title of Clinical Psychologist and am governed by the HCPC, the only legally-recognised body for counselling and psychotherapy.
 I hold a Chartered status with the British Psychological Society, reflecting the highest standard of psychological knowledge and expertise.